 - The second phase of mitosis is metaphase.

-- Chromosomes consists of sister chromatids which move toward to the centre of the cell.
+- Chromosomes consist of sister chromatids that move toward the centre of the cell.

 - The chromosomes line up at the equatorial plate in the centre